-The company’s goal is to provide unique training to mature minded junior high school and high school aged students by using current experienced law enforcement officers to teach the students modern and up-to-date investigative techniques that solve crimes.
+The company’s goal is to provide unique training to mature minded middle high school and high school aged students by using current experienced law enforcement officers to teach the students modern and up-to-date investigative techniques that solve crimes.

 -Sean Clancy